 With the increased awareness for the environmental impact of energy production, and carbon emission in particular, much focus has been placed on renewable energy sources.
-It has been shown that solar energy is one of only several alternative energy sources capable of offsetting a major portion of worldwide energy consumption, as shown above.
+It has been shown that solar energy is one of only several alternative energy sources capable of offsetting a major portion of worldwide energy consumption, as shown above (assuming 10% PV efficiency covering 1-2% of all land area).
 Data is adapted from N. Lewis, "Global Energy Perspective" 2007 (available online: http://nsl.caltech.edu/files/energy.ppt).
 While a multifaceted approach is required to transition away from fossil fuels, solar energy will surely be key to a sustainable future.

 12/6/16: Pei’s paper on the homoepitaxy of metal halide crystals is accepted in Scientific Reports.
 Congratulations!